mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 To allow other teams to quickly prototype new applications that use end-to-end encryption and bootstrap from the existing FxA user-base, we want to allow application-specific keys to be obtained without having to coordinate any special configuration changes in FxA.

 From the point-of-view of the relying application, it need only request the special scope `app_key` in order to receive a unique key just for its own use.
-Internally to Firefox Accounts, we will allocate a unique ***scoped_key_identifier*** for that application and use it to generate its key.
+Internally to Mozilla accounts, we will allocate a unique ***scoped_key_identifier*** for that application and use it to generate its key.

 We will uniquely identify an application by the origin of its redirect URI, allowing a single logical "application" to be associated with multiple OAuth client_ids while preventing unrelated applications from accessing each other's keys.
 For example, the "lockbox" application would have separate client_id values for its mobile applications and the desktop WebExtension, all of which share an origin for their redirect_uri: